Salman-H/shopify-app/README.md

 # shopify-app
 A command line app that can retrieve prices of specified products from any Shopify store without requiring authorization

+> Please note that this is my first program in Ruby.
+As such, its design might not be optimal for a Ruby program.
+Nonetheless, I will continue to improve it as I continue to learn more Ruby.

 ## Usage
 Requires the HTTParty Ruby gem
 <img src="/screenshots/install_httparty.PNG" alt="alt text" width="900" height="29">